Rudolf Batz: Early life

 Batz was born in Bad Langensalza in Thuringia.
-He attained his Abitur in Hanover in 1922.
-After working for several years, he returned to school to study law at the University of Munich and the University of Göttingen.
+He obtained his Abitur in Hanover in 1922.
+After working for several years, he returned to school to study law at the Ludwig-Maximilians-Universität München and the University of Göttingen.
 He passed his Assessor examination in 1934 and became a lawyer.
 He joined the Nazi Party (membership number 2,955,905) on 1 May 1933.

 Batz joined the Schutzstaffel (SS) on 10 December 1935 (SS number 272,458) and was assigned as a legal consultant at the Gestapo headquarters in Berlin.
 In June 1936, he took over as the deputy chief of the Staatspolizeileitstelle (state police main office) in Breslau (today, Wrocław) and, from the beginning of October 1936, he also worked as a political advisor to the provincial government in Breslau.
 From mid-July 1939, he headed the Staatspolizeileitstelle in Linz and, from December 1939, in Hanover.
 Batz was promoted to SS-Sturmbannführer in 1940.
 Batz also served as a Regierungsrat (government councilor).